 A Sermon on Romans 11:11-12Read more

-Paul has been teaching about the Jews and how, as a nation, they have blatantly rejected the Gospel.
-In this portion of Romans 11:11-12, Paul is now stating what the real position of the Jews is and how that relates to the Gentiles.
-Dr. Martyn Lloyd-Jones explains that the Jews stumbled so that the Gentiles could come to salvation.
+Paul has been teaching about the Jews and how as a nation they have blatantly rejected the gospel.
+In this portion of Romans, Paul is now stating what the real position of the Jews is and how that relates to the Gentiles.
+In this sermon on Romans 11:11–12 titled “Stumbling of the Jews,” Dr. Martyn Lloyd-Jones explains that the Jews stumbled so that the Gentiles could come to salvation.
 Not only was their stumbling permitted by God, he also inflicted them with blindness so that the Gentiles could have the opportunity to believe.
 This rejection of the Jews gave the blessings to the Gentiles.
 So have the Jews been cast away forever?
 Paul says that they have not.
-They have in turn seen the blessings of the Gentiles and have been provoked to jealousy.
-This causes them to think twice and consider the Gospel that the Lord has given.
+They have in turn seen the blessings of the gentiles and have been provoked to jealousy.
+This causes them to think twice and consider the gospel that the Lord has given.

 Additional Scripture Translations

 11I say then, they did not stumble so as to fall, did they?
 Far from it!
 But by their wrongdoing salvation has come to the Gentiles, to make them jealous.
 12Now if their wrongdoing proves to be riches for the world, and their failure, riches for the Gentiles, how much more will their fulfillment be!

 Romans 11:11-12, King James Version